-A forward merger, also known as a direct merger, is a deal where the buyer directly merges with the target company.
+A forward merger, also known as a direct merger, is a deal where the buyer, or the parent company, directly merges with the target company.
 The target company no longer exists and the two companies act as a single entity under the buyer’s name and structure.
 The buyer assumes all of the target’s assets and liabilities, including contracts, licenses etc.

-The downside of a forward merger is that the buyer takes on all of the target company’s liabilities.
-Forward mergers may also require a vote from the shareholders to approve the purchase, which can drag out the process.
+The downside of a forward merger is that the buyer or parent company takes on all of the target company’s liabilities.
+Forward mergers may also require shareholder approval or a vote from the shareholders to approve the purchase, which can drag out the process.

-A forward triangular merger, also known as an indirect merger, happens when the acquiring company absorbs the target company via a subsidiary entity, or a shell company.
-This shell company assumes all the target’s assets and liabilities.
+A forward triangular merger, also known as an indirect merger, happens when the acquiring company absorbs the target company via a subsidiary entity or a shell company.
+This shell company assumes all the target assets and liabilities.

 The benefit of this type of merger is that it protects the acquiring company from absorbing the target company’s liabilities (unlike a forward, or direct, merger).
-The reason that a company would want to do this is because when these mergers are financed by at least 50% stock, the target’s shareholders stock will be nontaxable.
+The reason that a company would want to do this is because when these mergers are financed by at least 50% stock, the target shareholders’ stock will be non-taxable.
 If these were financed by more than 50% cash, the bid would be taxable.

 Dealing with reverse triangular merger tax is where things start to get a little complex.
 Unlike the relatively straight line that a forward merger takes, there are additional steps involved in a forward triangular merger.
 Whether it’s a taxable transaction or not, the ratio of cash and stock involved in the deal also must follow a series of regulations, including Section 368, one of the federal tax codes.

-Pros and Cons in a Forward Triangular Merger
+Pros and Cons of a Forward Triangular Merger

 The most common benefit of the forward triangular merger is the protection it gives to the acquiring company, limiting the possible negative impacts of its involvement with the liabilities of the target company.
 It also allows the buyer much more leeway in the terms of the purchase of the target company, as up to 50% of the purchase price can be in either cash or other non-stock options.
 This can be a tax benefit, depending on other factors.